Everyone loves dahlias.

 There are many reasons and this is my favorite: You’ll have so many more dahlias for next season (not totally but essentially) for free.

 Tuber productivity varies between varieties, but you’ll harvest 6 to 25 tubers for each tuber you plant.
 Not all will have full eyes allowing them to grow a stem next spring, but you’ll easily harvest more than you planted, and likely a lot more.
-Last week, dividing our dahlias, I had 18 perfect tubers to save from one single plant.
+While dividing our dahlias, I had 18 perfect tubers to save from one single plant.
 If I get 6 from other varieties, I’m psyched.
 The variation is part of the fun.

 Come spring, you’ll be glad you saved them — and so will your friends — if you’re sweet enough to share!